Laci1953/RC2014-CPM/System/BinaryEditor/readme.txt

-Binary editor, written in Cowgol
+Binary editor, written in Cowgol, for VT100 compatible terminals

 Can edit binery files with size up to 44KB.